Fix: File Explorer Slow, Lagging and Freezing in Windows 11

 5. Use File Explorer to see if the error has been fixed.

-Your Windows 11 File Explorer is slow problem might also be caused by the history.
-All the files from the Recent and Quick Access folders inside File Explorer will be cleared.
+The slow performance of your Windows 11 File Explorer might also be caused by its history.
+Clearing all the files from the Recent and Quick Access folders within File Explorer should help.

-All you need to do is to go to the Folder Options and you will see the option.
-Click on it and the files will be deleted right away.
+All you need to do is go to the Folder Options, and you will see the option.
+Click on it, and the files will be deleted right away.

 Here is how you can do this: